uoftgasa/uoftgasa.github.io/markdown/index.md

 #### Graduate Associate Chair Chris Matzner
 Office: [MP](#mclennan-physical-labs-and-burton-tower)1207A

 Chris has done a great job as graduate chair ensuring that graduate concerns are represented in the department and updating some of the more dated parts of the PhD assessment process.
-Chris is a good first point of contact for questions and concerns about the [graduate program](#graduate-program.
+Chris is a good first point of contact for questions and concerns about the [graduate program](#graduate-program).

 #### Graduate Administrator Margaret Meaney
 Office: [AB](#astronomy-building)101-**X**